smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetUserFriendlyMessage/index.md

 |StatusPending|Updating...|
 |StatusUpToDate|Up-To-Date|
 |VehicleInfo|An app can access the following vehicle information: Fuel Level, Fuel Economy, Engine RPMs, Odometer, VIN, External Temperature, Gear Position, Tire Pressure.|

+!!!
+NOTE
-_**Note:** “MessageText” column specifies the messages just for an information purposes.
-The MessageText received from SDL may differ from listed in the table._
+“MessageText” column specifies the messages just for an information purposes.
+The MessageText received from SDL may differ from listed in the table.
+!!!

 ### Response